rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 ## Build Requirements

-The source code should be build under Linux Yocto environment and should be delivered as a shared library named as `libhal_mta.so`
+The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libhal_mta.so`

 ## Variability Management

-Any new API introduced should be implemented by all the 3rd party module and RDK generic code should be compatible with specific version of HAL software
+Changes to the interface will be controlled by versioning, vendors will be expected to implement to a fixed version of the interface, and based on SLA agreements move to later versions as demand requires.

 Each API interface will be versioned using [Semantic Versioning 2.0.0](https://semver.org/), the vendor code will comply with a specific version of the interface.